frontal1660/VanuatuWebForensic/README.md

 The name of the plugin might be a decoy to "hide" this malicious plugin.

 The plugin is actually a JAR archive.

+The hacker seems to have a problem (Crowdstrike blocking?):

 ```
 POST|03/07/2025 16:05:45.647|[HTTP:541458_60784_phx:crushadmin:91.191.209.10] READ: *POST /WebInterface/function/ HTTP/1.1*